abhra0897/stm32f1_ili9341_parallel/README.md

  - [x] Add example code(s) and write some docs
  - [x] Write better comments
  - [x] Explain how to create fonts
- - [ ] Optimize driver for speed and size.
-Speed is the first priority
+ - [x] Optimize driver for speed and size.
+Speed is the first priority (improved speed)
- - [ ] Add ability to read from the display
- - [ ] Circle drawing support (maybe)

 ### License
 **[libopencm3](libopencm3)** and any derivative of the same are licensed under the terms of the GNU Lesser General Public License (LGPL), version 3 or later.
 The binaries generated after compilation will also be licensed under the same.
 See [this](libopencm3/COPYING.LGPL3) and [this](libopencm3/COPYING.GPL3) for the LGPL3 and GPL3 licenses.